-On our last trip, we noticed something.
-Rattlesnake smell.
+On a trip through Texas and the southwest, we noticed something.
+Rattlesnake Smell.
 Our warm summer evening interview with Bayou Bob, inside his Rattlesnake Ranch near Santo, TX first brought the smell home to us.

 Bob had dozens of crates of rattlers lying on the floor, and their musty meaty odor hung like a full sponge around us.